 P2plot can overlay the data in a GSS data sheet (a .gss file) as "scatter data" on a plot of the results of a Phase2 calculation.
 The program can add scatter data to any of the 2D diagrams it makes, as well as the cross-section plots.
-To coordinate the plotting of sample dates and times in the GSS data sheet on the reaction path, set an explicit starting date and time in Phase2.
+To coordinate the plotting of sample dates and times in the GSS data sheet on a cross-section plot, set an explicit starting date and time in Phase2.

-To read a .gss file into P2plot, select File \rightarrow Open \rightarrow Scatter Data...
-Clear scatter data from a diagram on the Open \rightarrow Scatter Data... dialog, with the OFF button.
+To read a .gss file into P2plot, select File $\rightarrow$ Open $\rightarrow$ Scatter Data....
+Clear scatter data from a diagram on the Open $\rightarrow$ Scatter Data... dialog, with the OFF button.
 The Scatter data section of the Using Gtplot chapter in the GWB Essentials Guide gives details on plotting scatter data from .gss files.

 In GWB releases 7.0 and earlier, the program took scatter data from a specially formatted text file, rather than a .gss data sheet.
-Legacy scatter files are still supported, and are described in the Scatter Data appendix to the GWB Reference Manual.
+Legacy scatter files are still supported, and are described in the Scatter Data chapter of the GWB Reference Manual.